 Mitarai: small town featured in Drive My Car

 From Kure, visitors can also head over to the small town of Mitarai- this town was once a lively entertainment port filled with teahouses and geisha.
 It is now rebuilding with new entrepreneurs running cafes, a retro-toy museum, historical theatre has been reopened, and has a few nice temples and inns in addition to classic streets of old houses.
 Mitarai was featured in the 2021 Japanese film Drive My Car.

 Onomichi: hidden charms to be found in this port town

-A very walkable town center with one of the longest covered shopping streets in Japan, hillside temples offering great views of the harbor, and ferries take you to charming destinations like Setoda with its interesting temples, cafes and museum.
+A very walkable town centre with one of the longest covered shopping streets in Japan, hillside temples offering great views of the harbour, and ferries take you to charming destinations like Setoda with its interesting temples, cafes and museum.

 The town has been featured in many Japanese films and is famous for its traditional foods like ramen, and the Betcha demon mask festival, but also for its entrepreneurs running unique shops, galleries, a mix of Japanese and western foods, great coffee shops and the excellent Onomichi craft beer brewery.

 I'll soon be releasing my new range of interactive Google Maps, starting with my Hiroshima City Guide.